Sonic the Hedgehog 2 (Simon Wai prototype)

 - In this Beta, Mystic Cave Zone is referred to as Dust Hill Zone.

-- Because of the lack of objects, this level requires debugging to completely explore the level.
+- Because of the lack of objects, this level requires debug mode to completely explore the level.

 - Act 1 has a few odd platforming issues near the end.
 Other than that, layout wise, both acts are identical to their final counterpart.